MilanSkocic/codata/README.md

 # Introduction

-Simple program for generating codata for C, Fortran and Python.
+Simple program for generating codata for C, Fortran.

+The raw codata from http://physics.nist.gov/constants are converted into C and Fortran code.
+The generator generates:
+ * an module for Fortran
+ * and header and source files for C

+The generated files are then compiled into shared and static libraries:
+ * libccodata for C
+ * libfcodata for Fortran

-The generated code for C and Fortran can be installed in order to be included in programs.
+The libraries for C and Fortran can be installed in order to be included in programs.

 The compilation was tested on Linux (Debian 10) and MacOS.